datsimps/interpreter/README.md

 With the book being written in Go, I am loosely converting it in Rust.
 So if you are following the book and it looks different than mine, that's why.
 For anyone who is trying to do the same, use this as you need and good luck.
+If you get confused (as I definitely did, I included the "update.txt" to work through the Pratt Parser.
+It's how I learn things, break it down.
+I hope it helps.

 The project is about learning what an interpreter does and the process in which it goes about completing its task.
 It has taught me a great deal about: